Skip to content ↓

 In line with government expectations, we monitor individual governor attendance at meetings during the year and publish details of governor’s attendance on the school’s website.

-We maintain a register of governor’s business interests and for each academic year which is published on the school’s website.
+We maintain a register of governors’ business interests for each academic year.
+This is published on the school’s website.
 Governors are also expected to declare any business interests at the start of each meeting.

 Details regarding individual governors are published on a national database maintained by the Department for Education called “Get information on schools”.